colugo/docs.jargon.sh/pages/language.md

 ## ValueObject

-A ValueObject is a Class that has no Identifiers, and is represented by the colour Green.
+A ValueObject is a Class that has no Identifiers, and is represented by the colour <span class="jargon_ValueObject" style="font-weight:bold;">Green</span>.

 There is no way to uniquely address a ValueObject.